 One of the most popular materials used in Additive Manufacturing machines is Thermoplastics.

 They are used because of the following reasons:

 Ex: Acrylonitrile Butadiene Styrene (ABS), Polycarbonate (PC) and Polylactic Acid (PLA) offer distinct advantages in various applications.

 A variety of ceramics are also been used in additive manufacturing such as Zirconia, Tricalcium phosphate, alumina, etc.

-Metals and Metal alloys are used in additive manufacturing machine from precious metals like gold, silver, etc. to strategic metals like stainless, etc.
+Metals and Metal alloys are used in additive manufacturing machines from precious metals like gold, silver, etc. to strategic metals like stainless, etc.

-Additive Manufacturing excels in producing the components for aerospace applications which are light in weight and stronger enough to withstand the desired load.
+Additive Manufacturing excels in producing the components for aerospace applications that are light in weight and stronger enough to withstand the desired load.